bennetthub500/personal/_portfolio/AQ5_TechHack_GH_actions.md

 Another way of automating this task could involve writing a shell script.
 The Github Action I used was pre-written.
 You can use many off the shelf actions, and contribute your own.

-Another use case for technical writers could be to implement the pre-written [Vale linter](https://github.com/marketplace/actions/vale-linter) Github action to perform style guide checks, or other custom workflows.
+Another use case for technical writers could be to implement the pre-written [Vale linter](https://github.com/marketplace/actions/vale-linter) Github Action to perform style guide checks, or other custom workflows.